 The transmitter has two indicators, the red BATTERY indicator and the green TRANSMIT indicator.
-The green TRANSMIT indicator blinks rapidly (2x/second in RADIO mode, 5x/second in CAN mode) whenever there is communication between the transmitter and the receiver.
+The green indicator TRANSMIT blinks rapidly (2x/second in RADIO mode, 5x/second in CAN mode) there whenever is communication between the transmitter and the receiver.
 It will double-blink when no functions are used.